-Arrangements for academic support hours will be available on the PPS student Moodle page.
-Meetings can take place in person, via Zoom or by email.
+Arrangements for academic support hours are available on the PPS student Moodle page.

 Please note that academic staff do not hold regular academic support hours during the vacations, and may, on occasions, be away from the University on research trips and visits.
 Therefore, if you need to get in touch with them during the vacation periods, you should email them in the first instance.